pine64dev/PINE64-Installer/docs/PUBLISHING.md

 1. Get Apple Developer ID certificate for signing applications distributed outside the Mac App Store from the Apple account.

-2. Install the Developer ID certificate to your Mac's Keychain by double clicking on the certificate file.
+2. Install the Developer ID certificate to your Mac's Keychain by double clicking on the certificate file (e.g. PINE64_Installer_developerID_application.p12 and PINE64_Installer_developerID_installer.p12).
+After installed, make sure both certificates contains private keys by going to Applications -> Utilities -> Keychain Access.app -> login -> Certificates -> expanding both certificates.

-3. Add `CODE_SIGN_IDENTITY = [certificate id from keychain get info]` on the beginning of `Makefile`.
+3. Add `CODE_SIGN_IDENTITY = [certificate common name]` on the beginning of `Makefile`.
+You can obtain the certificate common name by going to Applications -> Utilities -> Keychain Access.app -> login -> Certificates -> double click on the certificates.
+Do not include `Developer ID Application: ` and `Developer ID Installer: ` infront of the common name.
+Both certificates should have same common name.

 The application will be signed automatically using this certificate when packaging for OS X.